mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 that can tell a server what else it should "know."
 These headers can:

-* Indicate what kind of browser is requesting.
+* Indicate what kind of browser is making the request.
 * Tell when the resource was requested previously to determine if a new version should be returned.
 * Declare that the browser can receive compressed data